Emotional support cat

 An ideal emotional support cat should be able to calm down easily, have a gentle character, and easily adapt to changes and new places.

-All these things will let you meet the requirements for ESA registration and avoid any trouble while certifying your ESA cat.
+All these things will let you meet the requirements for having a valid ESA letter and ensuring your cat is suitable as an ESA.
 But most importantly, it will ensure that your cat is fit for its role of an ESA and can help you relax whenever you are anxious or nervous.

 Are you ready to give it a try?
 Then make one step forward on your way to recovery.
-Reach out to a therapist online to get an ESA certificate quickly and easily!
+Reach out to a therapist online to get an ESA letter from a licensed mental health professional!